arinWald/KaChowEngine/README.md

 - **Component Transform:** Modify the rotation, position, and scale of the selected GameObject.
 - **Component Mesh:** Provides detailed information about different meshes and their vertices for the selected object.
 - **Component Materials:** Allows you to view and manage textures and materials applied to your GameObjects.
+- **Component Camera:** Edit camera of gameobjects (FOV, Near Distance and Far Distance) and shows number of render objects.

 ### Drag & Drop